How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 8. Project management

 Marketing generally involves a lot of moving parts.
-Your first marketer should have project management experience so they can prioritize and cope better with tasks and projects — especially since the scope of their work will grow quickly.
+Any great marketer should have project management experience so they can prioritize tasks and projects—especially since the scope of their work will grow quickly if they’re on a small team or working at a fast-paced startup.

 When they take on a new project or big task, they should be able to: